 While most owners think the keen sense of smell of their furry friends helps in detecting poisonous plants, it’s not always the case, and preventative or proactive measures can always save man and beast from coming to grief.

-Photos and text by Anna Gamboa
+Photos by Anna Gamboa

 The death of Freddy the basset hound came as a shock to his owner Patty (not her real name), and after she had her pet laid to rest, she encouraged her fellow pet owners on Facebook to take a good look at their surroundings.
 Freddy apparently had been gnawing at a variegated plant, a variety popular in many homes and offices for its easy cultivation and maintenance, but harbored lethal toxins in its leaves and stems.